ribtoks/code-jamming/_posts/2015-02-18-net-string-dictionary-vs-string-switch-performance.md

 ---
 I had a simple task to map a collection of objects with string property.
 Map function should replace one string property to another from set of 5-6 strings.
 Existing solution used Dictionary initialized with those hard-coded values.
 Once upon a time I tried to compare Dictionary with _int_ keys to _int_ switch and int switch was FAR better.
 It was chess engine so performance mattered.

-Now it&#8217;s a web request with thousands of rows of reply, serialized to json, so performance matters again.
+Now it's a web request with thousands of rows of reply, serialized to json, so performance matters again.
 I wrote simple program, which generated 10 million instances of my simple class with several properties and mapped this list with both methods.
-Before that I ensured that both methods were JIT&#8217;ed.
+Before that I ensured that both methods were JIT'ed.
 You can find <a href="https://github.com/Ribtoks/heap/blob/master/PerformanceTests/StringSwitchTest/StringSwitchTest/Program.cs" target="_blank">source code at Github</a>.

 Details below..